NethServer/nethserver-cockpit/docs/docs/api/system-backup.md

 }
 ```

-#### remapping-backup-config
+#### check-backup-config

-Check if the backup to be restored needs network remapping.
+Check if the backup to be restored needs network remapping and if the machine must be register
+before performing the restore.

 The `data` backup can contain multiple information based on the `mode` field.
 The `mode` field can be: